MoneyTools/MyMoney.Net/README.md

 ## Install

-You can simply click the [ClickOnce Installer](http://www.lovettsoftware.com/Downloads/MyMoney/MyMoney.application) to install the app, it requires
+You can simply click the [ClickOnce Installer](http://lovettsoftware.com/Downloads/MyMoney/MyMoney.application) to install the app, it requires .NET 4.0.

-.NET 4.0.
+You can also install using the new [MSIX Installer](http://lovettsoftware.com/Downloads/MyMoney/MoneyPackage_1.1.60.0_AnyCPU.msixbundle) for Windows 10.

 ## Help